 Because there’s no way I have the patience (or the skill) to even attempt making my own vegan puff pastry.
+(At least, not yet.)

 Way back when I was still eating meat, I tried making regular sausage rolls, and I’d have to say they were something of a disaster: dry, flavourless and they cooked unevenly.

 In fact, I was so discouraged that I’d given up on ever making a good sausage roll.